Auth Token

 - If you want to continue using LocalStack without pro features you can set `ACTIVATE_PRO=0`.

-- License Server Unreachable: LocalStack attempts offline activation if the license server is inaccessible, but this necessitates re-activation every 24 hours.
+LocalStack initiates offline activation when the license server is unreachable, requiring re-activation every 24 hours.